yoursamlan/pubsidian/README.md

 ## What's new in version 2.0:
 - From now on, internal navigation will be auto-generated from ```data.json``` .
 No more manual deployment is required.
 - Cleaner and fresher look.
-Removing the sponsorship button (a.k.a buy me a coffee) from the website (Because, none has sponsored so far :'( ).
+Removing the sponsorship button (a.k.a [buy me a coffee](https://www.buymeacoffee.com/yoursamlan)) from the website (Because, none has sponsored so far 🥺 ).
 - Minor UI tweaks.

 ## Things to DO...